Discover Mexico through its flavors

 Read more: The culinary art of yucatecan cuisine

 4.-Relleno negro with chicken or turkey

 Created in Yucatan, Mexico, this recipe is delicious, spicy and black?
 Yes!
-This color is due to the roasted species of chilli used to create the mass of this dish, it can be made with chicken, turkey or pork.
+This color is due to the roasted species of chili used to create the mass of this dish, it can be made with chicken, turkey, or pork.

 There is a variant of this meal named “Chilmole” made only with pork and plums.
 You can enjoy it in tacos, sandwiches or as better known in Yucatan: Tortas.
 Don’t forget the “But”, it’s like a meatloaf made with pork meat and eggs cooked inside the black broth of this meal, the best part is when you eat it with handmade tortillas.

 Surprise!
 Not only the Tequila comes from the maguey plant!
 According to the people who have eaten this meal, its flavor is similar to chicken, so it’s a good option for vegetarians.
 It can be cooked with eggs, cheese, and tomatoes, in some places these flowers are served as meatballs in chili sauce or tacos.

 Fun fact: did you know that the maguey only blooms once in its life?
 This happens at the age of 15 years when the flowers appear in a stem over 10 meters of height announcing the plant’s death.